vintage-software/javascript/README.md

     ```javascript
     // bad
-    const name = "Capt.
+    let name = "Capt.
 Janeway";

     // good
-    const name = 'Capt.
+    let name = 'Capt.
 Janeway';
     ```

-  - [6.2](#6.2) <a name='6.2'></a> Strings longer than 80 characters should be written across multiple lines using string concatenation.
+  - [6.2](#6.2) <a name='6.2'></a> Strings longer than 80 characters should be written across multiple lines using template literal strings (backtick `) that allow multi-line strings.
-  - [6.3](#6.3) <a name='6.3'></a> Note: If overused, long strings with concatenation could impact performance. [jsPerf](http://jsperf.com/ya-string-concat) & [Discussion](https://github.com/airbnb/javascript/issues/40).

     ```javascript
     // bad
-    const errorMessage = 'This is a super long error that was thrown because of Batman.
+    let errorMessage = 'This is a super long error that was thrown because of Batman.
 When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';

     // bad
-    const errorMessage = 'This is a super long error that was thrown because \
+    let errorMessage = 'This is a super long error that was thrown because \
     of Batman.
 When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
     fast.';

     // good
-    const errorMessage = 'This is a super long error that was thrown because ' +
+    let errorMessage = `This is a super long error that was thrown because
-      'of Batman.
-When you stop to think about how Batman had anything to do ' +
+      of Batman.
+When you stop to think about how Batman had anything to do
-      'with this, you would get nowhere fast.';
+      with this, you would get nowhere fast.`;
     ```

   <a name="es6-template-literals"></a>